kencoken/cpuvisor-srv/README.md

 An alternative multithreading model is provided by setting *caffe_config->netpool_sz* to a value of *N* > 1.
-In this case, *N* copies of the network will be made and the features for up to N different images can be computed simultaneously from separate threads.
+In this case, *N* copies of the network will be made and the features for up to *N* different images can be computed simultaneously from separate threads.

-This setting can *only be used in CPU computation mode*, and is often faster on servers with slower individual CPU clock speeds, but many cores.
+This setting can *only be used in CPU computation mode*, and can be faster on servers with slower individual CPU clock speeds, but many cores.
 In general, *N* should be set to at most the number of available CPU cores.

-It is also important if setting *netpool_sz* > 1 to ensure the multithreading of the linked BLAS distribution is disabled to avoid unncessary CPU contention from both feature-level and computation-level parallelisation.
+It is also important if setting *netpool_sz* > 1 to ensure the multithreading of the linked BLAS distribution is disabled to avoid unncessary CPU contention from both feature-level and regular BLAS-based parallelisation.
 This can often be done by setting an environment variable.
 For example, for MKL this can be achieved by issuing:

     $ export MKL_NUM_THREADS=1

-Note that when using N > 1, N copies of the network are created in memory and so the memory requirements of running the service increases.
+Note that when using *N* > 1, *N* copies of the network are created in memory and so the memory requirements of running the service increases.
 Note also that feature-level parallelisation is only effective for `./cpuvisor_service`, where images are processed from multiple threads.
-At present, regular GPU/BLAS-based parallelisation should be used e.g.~for preprocessing.
+At present, regular GPU/BLAS-based parallelisation should be used e.g. for preprocessing.

-#### Benchmarking

-To test the effect of different values of *netpool_sz*, use the `./cpuvisor_timeit` utility in the `bin/` directory, which will return the time taken to compute a fixed batch of images using the current settings.
+The effect of different configurations can be tested using the `./bin/cpuvisor_timeit` utility.

 Version History
 ---------------